angel-lee/SheNomadsFoodApp/README.md

 # SheNomads Mentorship Program Ruby on Rails Food App

-1. Click on wine, chocolate, sushi, or avocado toast to go to checkout screen.
+1. Click on chocolate, sushi, or avocado toast add the item.
+The count will increment by one.
-2. On checkout screen, click "Add to Cart" or "Cancel".
+2. Click the "Checkout" button to view the receipt.
-3. "Add to Cart" will take you to a receipt page, where you can click "Confirm" or Cancel".
+3. On the Receipt page, you can click "Back" to return to the Food page.
-4. Click "Confirm", to redirect to a page that says "Thank You For Your Order".
-5. Click "Cancel" at any time to go back to the home page.

 ### How to run
 * cd to SheNomadsFoodApp directory